-When your pet has a medical condition which requires a form of general surgery, the doctors at our clinic are able to respond through a number of different surgical procedures.
+When your pet has a medical condition which requires a form of general surgery, the doctors at our clinic are able to respond with a number of different surgical procedures.
 The term “General Surgery” is used to refer to a group of elective and common procedures which are carried out while the patient is under general anesthetic.

-Because the patient will be placed under general anesthesia, it is necessary to preform a preoperative blood work panel.
+Because the patient will be placed under general anesthesia, it is necessary to preform a pre-operative blood work panel.
 This blood test will check several different aspects of your pet’s health, to ensure that they are healthy enough to undergo the anesthesia required for the procedure.